COVID-19 pandemic in Brazil: Comments by Bolsonaro

 In a presidential address on 22 March 2020, he argued that the lives of Brazilians needed to return to normality, and that "because of my background as an athlete, I wouldn't need to worry if I was infected by the virus.
 I wouldn't feel anything or at the very worst it would be like a little flu or a bit of a cold."

 In a televised interview on 23 March 2020, Bolsonaro criticised the protests against him, arguing that "the people will soon see that they were tricked by these governors and by the large part of the media when it comes to coronavirus".

 On 28 April 2020, when a reporter pointed out that Brazil's death toll had surpassed China's, he replied, "So what?
 I'm sorry, but what do you want me to do?"
+In another interview in the same month, when questioned about the death toll in Brazil, Bolsonaro replied saying that "[He was] not a grave-digger."

 On 7 July 2020, after announcing that he had tested positive, Bolsonaro remarked "There's no reason for fear.
 That's life", and continued to criticise lockdown measures, arguing that "the majority of Brazilians contract this virus and don't notice a thing", and that "You can't just talk about the consequences of the virus that you have to worry about.
 Life goes on.
 Brazil needs to produce.
 You need to get the economy in gear."

+In March 2021, when Brazil's death toll saw a record rise over a 24-hour period, Bolsonaro stated: "Stop whining.
+How long are you (the brazilian people) going to keep crying about it?"